microsoft/maro/docs/source/scenarios/citi_bike.md

 import random

 # Initialize an environment of Citi Bike scenario, with a specific topology.
-# In CitiBike, 1 tick corresponds to 1 minute, durations=1440 here indicates a length of 1 day.
+# In CitiBike, 1 tick means 1 minute, durations=1440 here indicates a length of 1 day.
 env = Env(scenario="citi_bike", topology="toy.3s_4t", start_tick=0, durations=1440, snapshot_resolution=30)

 # Query for the environment summary, the business instances and intra-instance attributes
-# will be listed in the output for your reference
+# will be listed in the output for your reference.
 print(env.summary)

 metrics: object = None